bloovis/csup.mirror/README.md

 I also eliminated the parallel processing that Sup-notmuch used to load thread data in the background, which required many mutexes and a confusing control flow.

-Csup has a built-in SMTP client for sending email, so it does not depend on an external program like `sendmail` for this purpose.
+Csup has a built-in SMTP client *and* an SMTP2GO API client for sending email, so it does not depend on an external program like `sendmail` for this purpose.